 CONS: Music capabilities are limited Cord can be too long Software has a learning curve

 If you’re looking for the best cheap gaming headsets, you sometimes have to look at those that aren’t too feature-rich.
 As the SA-902 proves, even with a lower price tag, you can get plenty.
 Though it sports a basic design accented by LED lighting, the SA-902 has a trick up its sleeve – included software that lets you customize your listening experience.

 Rather than deal with the presets set by Sades, you’ll have complete control over how your headset outputs audio.
 Tinker with a host of different settings to find the combination that best suits you to get the most out of the SA-902.
 Included 7.1 surround sound capabilities bring games to life with a clarity you wouldn’t expect from a headset of at this price.
 Where the SA-902 falters is with its mic, which is too sensitive and can make you the annoying guy booming through the screen.

 PROS: Comfortable and highly customizable Game and chat control Bidirectional microphone LED earcups

 CONS: Long cable

-Connect to your PC or console with this 3.5mm surround sound wired headset from SteelSeries, and you’ll be enjoying having a flood of clear audio hitting your ears.
+Connect to your PC, PS4, Xbox One, or Nintendo Switch with this 3.5mm surround sound wired headset from SteelSeries, and you’ll be enjoying having a flood of clear audio hitting your ears.
 Your favorite games will sound as clear as ever through comfortable, cushioned earpads.
 As an added touch, the earcups light up in a soft LED glow.